 As a business person, you can easily get sued for something that happened in your business.
 It could be an injured employee or a customer who slipped and fell in your store.
 If you are sued, you will be responsible for paying the legal fees associated with defending the lawsuit.
 In addition, if you are found liable, you may also have to pay damages to the plaintiff.

 Business insurance can help protect your business from these types of liability claims.
-For example, if you have commercial general liability insurance, it will help pay for the legal fees associated with defending a lawsuit as well as any damages that are awarded to the plaintiff.
+For example, if you have commercial general liability insurance.
+It will help pay for the legal fees associated with defending a lawsuit as well as any damages that are awarded to the plaintiff.

-Makes a Business Look Credible
+Makes your Business Look Credible

-When you have business insurance, it shows that you are a credible business.
+Business insurance shows that you are a credible business.
 Having insurance indicates that you have taken the necessary steps to protect your business from risks.
 When potential customers see that you have insurance, they will be more likely to do business with you.